walmartlabs/concord-website/docs/api/secret.md

 }
 ```

+This key can be used a deploy key in the git repository of your project to
+establish the necessary trust between the Concord server and your git repository
+hosting system.

 <a name="example-upload-key-pair"/>

 ### Example:  Upload an Existing Key Pair

-As default `admin` user, on a default installation, you can upload an existing
-key pair using a valid authorization token as follows:
+You can upload an existing key pair as follows:

 ```
 curl -H "Authorization: auBy4eDWrKWsyhiDp3AQiw" \